applejag/notes-old/code-design/volatility-decomposition/volatility-decomposition-issues/overdoing-volatility-decomposition.md

 > until you've convinced yourself"
 > --- J. Löwy (January 27, 2021)

+## Undoing the past

+This is sometimes referred to as "overengineering", though there are slight differences in semantics as "overengineering" is considered cheerful, while "overdoing it" is kept at a reasonable harsh level.

+What you may not realize is that you are effectively undoing the past by overdoing it.
+Everything has to be rewritten if you take this route.
+The question to ask yourself is: *Does this need to be encapsulated.* Even for the volatilities that seem obvious to require encapsulation at first.

 ## References

 - J. Löwy (January 27, 2021), *"Righting Software - System Design"* [Workshop],